Cognition and learning

 • Verbal and visual encouragement.

 • Try using photos, symbols, choice boards or ‘now and next’ boards to suggest and support play sequences or routines.
-Find out more from BBC’s Tiny Happy People.
+Find out more from BBC’s Tiny Happy People - The power of pictures.

 • Use specific motivators - learn what the child really responds well to (often food) and include it in play situations.